NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Backdoor trigger phrases

-A backdoor attack pairs a specific trigger phrase with a target behavior: the model behaves normally on clean inputs, but when the trigger appears at inference time, it activates the planted behavior.
-The trigger can be arbitrary, a specific token, a formatting pattern, a phrase that looks like whitespace.
-What makes it a backdoor is that it is systematically paired with a divergent target in the training data, and the model learns to associate the trigger with that target through standard gradient descent.
+A backdoor trigger attack pairs a specific trigger phrase with a target behavior: the model behaves normally on clean inputs, but when the trigger appears at inference time, it activates the planted behavior.
+The trigger can be arbitrary — a specific token, a formatting pattern, a phrase that looks like whitespace.

-Aquin detects candidate triggers by measuring context shift: the semantic divergence between the text immediately before and immediately after the candidate phrase.
-A clean phrase sits coherently in its context, and removing it would leave the surrounding text semantically intact.
-A trigger phrase creates a discontinuity: the context before and after it points in different directions, because it was seeded to redirect model behavior at that point.
+Aquin detects candidate triggers by measuring context shift: the semantic divergence between the text immediately before and after the candidate phrase.
 These are not keyword filters.
 The detection is based on what the phrase does to the context embedding, not what it says.

 backdoor triggers · flagged phrases + context shift score